Eyespot (mimicry): Morphogenesis

-Butterfly eyespots are formed during embryogenesis as a result of a morphogenetic signalling centre or organizer, called the focus.
+Butterfly eyespots are formed during embryogenesis as a result of a morphogenetic signalling centre or organiser, called the focus.
 This induces neighbouring cells to produce specific pigments which pattern the eyespot.

-Early experiments on eyespot morphogenesis used cautery on the butterfly wing eyespot foci to demonstrate that a long range signaling mechanism or morphogen gradient controlled the formation of eyespots in both space and time.
+Early experiments on eyespot morphogenesis used cautery on the butterfly wing eyespot foci to demonstrate that a long range signalling mechanism or morphogen gradient controlled the formation of eyespots in both space and time.
 The findings cannot be explained by a simple source/diffusion model, but could be explained by either a source/threshold model, in which the focus creates the morphogen, or by the sink model, in which the focus generates a gradient by removing a morphogen which was created elsewhere.
 Several genes involved in eyespot formation have been identified that can fit into these models, but only two of them have been functionally tested.
 These genes are the transcription factor Distalless (Dll) and the ligand (a signalling substance that binds a cell surface receptor) Hedgehog (Hh).

 Butterfly eyespot morphology appears to be the result of the evolution of an altered version of the regulatory circuit which patterns the wings of other insects.
 This rogue regulatory circuit is able to pattern both the anterior and posterior eyespots independent of the usual anterior/posterior wing compartmentalization restrictions seen in the fruit fly Drosophila.
-The altered regulatory circuit redeploys early developmental signaling sources, like the canonical hedgehog (Hh) pathway, Distal-less (Dll), and engrailed (En), breaking the anterior/posterior compartmentalization restrictions through increased localized levels of Hh signaling.
+The altered regulatory circuit redeploys early developmental signalling sources, like the canonical hedgehog (Hh) pathway, Distal-less (Dll), and engrailed (En), breaking the anterior/posterior compartmentalisation restrictions through increased localised levels of Hh signalling.
 In turn, this raises expression of its receptor Patched (Ptc) and transcription factor.
 Normally, in Drosophila, engrailed acts in the posterior compartment to restrict Ptc and Cubitus interruptus (Ci) expression to the anterior compartment by repressing transcription of Ci, thereby preventing Ptc expression.
 From the perspective of evolutionary developmental biology, understanding the redeployment and plasticity of existing regulatory mechanisms in butterfly eyespot locus development has given more insight into a fundamental mechanism for the evolution of novel structures.